 Shortly after the couple begins dating, Michael opens the episode “Crime Aid” with this talking head: “In my opinion, the third date is traditionally the one where you have sex.
 Does Holly feel that way?
 I don’t know.
 I will probably find out tonight.
 If she starts having sex with me, I’ll know for sure.”

 This in many ways lulls us back into the comedy of correction.
 We as an audience have seen Michael shoot himself in the mouth, especially with romantic interests, too many times to not painfully predict where this is going.
 But the show surprises us.
 A few scenes later, Michael and Holly discuss what they plan to do for their date.
 Holly says, “Oh a mall could be fun.
 We could go to the food court and get different foods.
 You could get chicken teriyaki, I could get a hot dog.”
-And Michael, responds not missing a beat, “Some of what we order depends on whether we’re having sex after…”
+And Michael responds, not missing a beat, “Some of what we order depends on whether we’re having sex after…”

 At this point, it appears that Michael has once again ruined a perfectly good thing.
-We are hoping he stops talking and begins apologizing, but instead, after stifling a few nervous laughs, he continues by asking, “Are we–do you think?…are we going to have sex tonight?”.
-And much to our surprise, Holly replies with a wholehearted, “Hell yeah” (“Crime Aid” S5 Ep.5).
+We are hoping he stops talking and begins apologizing, but instead, after stifling a few nervous laughs, he continues by asking, “Are we… do you think?… Are we going to have sex tonight?”And much to our surprise, Holly replies with a wholehearted “Hell yeah.”

-And this is where the Office abandons correction, moves past forgiveness and jumps straight into a comedy of love.
-Forgiveness implies that something needs to be forgiven or if not tolerated.
+And this is where “The Office” abandons correction, moves past forgiveness, and jumps straight into a comedy of love.
+Forgiveness implies that something needs to be forgiven, or if not, tolerated.
 Love takes whatever is presented no matter how broken or flawed, sees it in its entirety, and understands it as a whole.
 This does not mean love mends something that it considers to be broken, but rather that it understands that it is its very brokenness that allows it to be lovable (as well as funny).

 This is precisely why Michael could never say those kind words to Pam’s face.
 It is why he has to say to Pam’s face the terrible things that he does say, and it is why the incredibly revealing joke about Michael lies in the hand of a third party, Michael’s friend Oscar, who serves as “the gap that divides the appearance itself.”

-The Office certainly has moments of correction or forgiveness, but once it appears, these modes of humor are mere masks of love: “we never get to know the Thing in itself, but we are perfectly able of distinguishing it from its false appearances” (Zupancic 66).
+“The Office” certainly has moments of correction or forgiveness, but once it appears, these modes of humor are mere masks of love.
+As Zupancic writes, “We never get to know the Thing in itself, but we are perfectly able of distinguishing it from its false appearances.”